devth/alpine-bench/README.md

 1. Parsing the results into a JSON data structure and printing them to stdout

 This makes it useful for running from your automation (e.g. CI/CD) and making decisions based on the results.
+For example, in a CD pipeline it can be useful to deploy a new build to `dev`, measure its latency, and if the result is within some threshold, proceed to `prod` rollout.

 ## Usage